-BackgroundThe Cultuurfonds was founded in London in 1940 by Prince Bernhard, late father of Queen Beatrix, the present queen, to buy war material for the British and Dutch Governments.
+BackgroundThe Cultuurfonds was founded in London in 1940 by Prince Bernhard, father of Beatrix of the Netherlands, to buy war material for the British and Dutch Governments.
 It continued after the war as Prins Bernhard Cultuurfonds aimed at rebuilding the war torn cultural life in The Netherlands.
 Headquartered on the Herengracht canal in Amsterdam, the foundation has 12 local branches, one in each of the Dutch provinces.
-There is also a separate Distribution Committee for projects in the Caribean part of the Kingdom of the Netherlands.
+There is also a separate Distribution Committee for projects in the Caribbean part of the Kingdom of the Netherlands.

 MissionTo support cultural and nature preservation projects in The Netherlands, The Netherlands Antilles (Curaςao, Bonaire, St. Maarten, St. Eustatius, Saba) and Aruba.